jeremiahsnapp/dev-lxc-platform/README.md

 workstation.
 Put your software packages in the `../downloads` directory on your workstation so you don't have to download them to the vm.

-### Consider **NOT** destroying the Vagrant vm.
+### Persistent Btrfs volume

 Vagrant will create a second disk to store the LXC containers in a Btrfs filesystem.
-If you don't want to constantly recreate your LXC containers you may want to consider **NOT** destroying the Vagrant vm and instead just using `vagrant halt` when it is not being used.
+The vagrant-persistent-storage plugin will ensure the volume is detached before the vm is destroyed and reattached when the vm is created.

 ## Here are some good LXC  docs